HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/gowrong.md

 # When Things Go Wrong

 This section provides debug information to help when things go wrong.
-If this section does not solve your issue please contact support or submit a github issue to our open source project <a href="https://github.com/HewlettPackard/python-redfish-utility/issues">here</a>.
+If this section does not solve your issue please contact support or submit a <a href="https://github.com/HewlettPackard/python-redfish-utility/issues" target="_blank">github issue</a> to our open source project.

-## I need return codes to script, but I'm not seeing any in the output.
+## I need return codes to script, but I'm not seeing any in the output

 You can see return codes and other information with the verbose flag.